Methow Valley, Washington, is where many an Olympic hopeful trains. Nordic skier and local Sadie Bjornsen takes us on an insider’s tour

 If you’ve given up the dream of earning a gold medal, Sadie has other workouts and hangouts for you to try in her hometown.

-Info: To ski Bob Trail, park at Brown’s Farm (887 Wolf Creek Rd., 5 miles east of Mazama), and ski 1.2 miles on the Community Trail (see more info at right), toward Winthrop to Bob Trail.
+Info: To ski Bob Trail, park at Brown’s Farm (887 Wolf Creek Rd., 5 miles east of Mazama), and ski 1.2 miles on the Community Trail, toward Winthrop to Bob Trail.